 All participants gather to learn from and dialogue with plenary speakers about a theological vision and practice of reconciliation.

-Participants select one afternoon seminar for the entire week, going in-depth with one or two faculty members and a small group of peers in a format of rich teaching and interaction.
+Participants select one seminar for the entire week, going in-depth with one or two faculty members and a small group of peers in a format of rich teaching and interaction.

 Faculty & Speakers

 Ellen F. Davis is Amos Ragan Kearns Distinguished Professor of Bible and Practical Theology at Duke Divinity School.
 Additionally, she currently serves as interim dean until July 1, 2016.
 The author of nine books and many articles, her research interests focus on how biblical interpretation bears on the life of faith communities and their response to urgent public issues, particularly the environmental crisis and interfaith relations.
 Her most recent book, Biblical Prophecy: Perspectives for Christian Theology, Discipleship, and Ministry was published in the fall of 2014 (Westminster John Knox).
 Her book Scripture, Culture, and Agriculture: An Agrarian Reading of the Bible integrates biblical studies with a critique of industrial agriculture and food production.
 Her other publications include Wondrous Depth: Old Testament Preaching; Who Are You, My Daughter?
 Reading Ruth through Image and Text, an annotated translation accompanying woodcuts by Margaret Adams Parker; Getting Involved with God: Rediscovering the Old Testament; and The Art of Reading Scripture, co-edited with Duke Divinity School Dean Richard Hays.
 She has long been involved in inter-religious dialogue and in work with the Episcopal Church of Sudan and South Sudan to develop theological education, community health, and sustainable agriculture.

 Ellen will be co-facilitating the plenary sessions with David Anderson Hooker.